MosesKuria012/Persistent-Web-Highlighter/README.md

 A browser extension for Chrome and Firefox that lets you highlight text on any webpage, attach notes and tags, and sync everything across your devices through a free Supabase backend.
 Highlights survive page refreshes, browser restarts, and reinstalls.
 Your data belongs to you.

+DISCLAIMER: THIS TOOL HAS BEEN CREATED USING CLAUDE AI IN ITS ENTIRETY

 ---

 ## Table of Contents